Prithimpassa family: History

 Rabi Khan's son was Muhammad Ali Khan.
 Muhammad served as the Assistant Qadi of Sylhet in 1773 and later served as the Qadi of Taraf.
 He assisted the British forces against the rebellious Naga and Kuki tribes in 1793 and as a reward received his own troops and a jagir.
 Ali Zafar Khan was the second son of Muhammad Ali Khan.
 He established the Zamindars of Monraj a hereditary family under the Prithimpassa Nawab.
 Zafar was a Nawabzada by birth and classed as a Zamindar.
 His established family is currently headed by his descendants.

 Gaus Ali Khan was Muhammad's elder son and he was notable for sheltering 300 insurgent sepoys who had looted the Chittagong Treasury during the Indian Rebellion of 1857.
-His son, Moulvi Ali Ahmad Khan (1842-1874), assisted the British during the Lushai Expedition against the Mizos and as a reward, he was excused from the Indian Arms Act, 1878.
-During Ahmad's time, the revenue of the estate rapidly increased.
-Ahmad established Chandni ghat in Sylhet town along the banks of the Surma River.
-In 1872, he constructed a clock tower in Sylhet which would be completed and named after his son, Ali Amjad Khan.
-Ahmad's wife was Umara an-Nisa Khatun and they also had a daughter named Latifa Banu.

-Moulvi Nawab Ali Amjad Khan (1871 - 1905), an Honorary Magistrate and educationist, had hobbies of horse riding, polo and hunting.
+Moulvi Nawab Ali Amjad Khan (1871–1905), an Honorary Magistrate and educationist, had hobbies of horse riding, polo and hunting.
 He was known to have single-handedly shot 43 tigers.
 During his tenure, the family had become the wealthiest in Sylhet.
 He founded the Rangirchhara Tea Estate, the largest native-run tea garden in Bengal.
 The estate library was opened in 1921.
 In 1932, he established the Ali Amjad Government Girls' High School in Moulvibazar.
 He gave out scholarships to schools across Assam and Chittagong, awarded gold medals to students in Tripura, financially assisted needy students and joined the Aligarh Muslim University Committee.
 In 1901, he accompanied Lord Curzon to Silchar.
 He gifted a poor boy in his area with one of his own elephants.
 During a trip to Calcutta, he got typhoid fever and died.
 Amjad's wife was Syeda Fatima Banu, daughter of Syed Aminuddin Hasan of the Narpati Haveli Bari in Chunarughat, Habiganj.